mshih01/aacalc2/README.md

 This simple code will solve any battle of N attackers vs. M defenders with fixed order of losses (no special units like subs, AA's, bombardments).

-Pa[i][j] is the probability that i attacking units gets j hits.
+Pa[i][j] is the probability that i attacking units get j hits.
-Pd[i][j] is the probability that i defending units gets j hits.
+Pd[i][j] is the probability that i defending units get j hits.

 P[i][j] is the probability that we are "currently" in the state i attackers vs. j defenders.

-It is initialized to P[N][M] = 1.0... and rest zeros
+It is initialized to P[N][M] = 1.0, and the rest are zero.

-At the end of computation, P[i][j] are the final terminal proabilities.
+At the end of computation, P[i][j] are the final terminal probabilities.
 - P[i][0] is the probability of i attackers vs. 0 defenders.
 - P[0][j] is the probability of 0 attackers vs j defenders.
-- all other entries will be zero'd
+- all other entries will be zeroed

-When solve_one_state (i, j) is called... every possible parent state which could lead to this state has already previously been solved.
+When solve_one_state(i, j) is called, every possible parent state that could lead to this state has already been solved.
 So P[i][j] at this point is the total probability that we could reach this state from all parent paths.
 After solve_one_state is complete...
 The value of the state is either 0 or the final probability that we end in this state.